janyk/mindful-me/README.md

 # Becoming a more mindful me, with Serverless and Sagemaker ✌️

 I've always been obsessed with data.
 In particular health data and using it to help me tweak decisions I make in my life.
 Over the course of three months I tracked my daily caloric intake using MyFitnessPal whilst concurrently wearing a Whoop fitness tracker.
-I noticed over this period on days that when my [whoop recovery score](https://support.whoop.com/hc/en-us/articles/360019453454-WHOOP-Recovery) was low, I would tend to eat more food which was high in carbs and sugar. (*I didn't statically verify this..*)
+I noticed over this period on days that when my [whoop recovery score](https://support.whoop.com/hc/en-us/articles/360019453454-WHOOP-Recovery) was low, I would tend to eat more food which was high in carbs and sugar. (*I didn't statistically verify this..*)

 I figured, if I can predict my caloric intake, maybe I can prompt myself in the mornings to be more mindful of what I eat.